Suillus grevillei

 Suillus grevillei, commonly known as tamarack jack, Greville's bolete, or larch bolete, is a mycorrhizal mushroom with a tight, brilliantly coloured cap, shiny and wet looking with its mucous slime layer.
 The hymenium easily separates from the flesh of the cap, with a central stalk that is quite slender.
 The species has a ring or a tight-fitting annular zone.

 Etymology

 The specific epithet is derived from Robert Kaye Greville.

 Description

 Suillus grevillei is a mushroom with a 5-10 cm (2-4 in) cap colored from citrus yellow to burnt orange, that is at first hemispherical, then bell-shaped, and finally flattened.
 It has a sticky skin, often with veil remnants on the edge, short tubes of yellow (possibly staining brownish) which descend down to the bottom of its cylindrical stalk (6-10 x 1–2 cm), which is yellowish above the ring area with streaks of reddish brown below.
 The flesh is yellow, staining brown.

-The thin meat has consistency at first but then quickly becomes soft.
-It has an odor reminiscent of rumpled Pelargonium geranium leaves.
+Taste mild to slightly astringent to bitterish; odor none to somewhat metallic.